rjgolden/SlimedOut/README.md

-Download code and run using ./build_and_run .bat file
+Download code and run main.exe from directory.